lwlss/discstoch/README.md

 simpopdat=detstocgrowth::pop_sim_plot(strain,strain_rates,gr,yl,iterations,t)
 ```

-Additional features which can be used to analyse the population simulations include the
+Additional features which can be used to analyse the population simulations include

 ```
 # Generating a colour map according to which population simulations are coloured